What does remote work mean? The basics you need to know

-Put simply it refers to a job that does not require you to commute into a physical office.
+Put simply, it refers to a job that does not require you to commute to a physical office.
 This is often used interchangeably with the term “work from home.”
 In reality, remote work allows you to log onto your job from anywhere you want.
-It is a larger term which encompasses working from home, but can also refer to working from another space, whether that’s a shared workspace, from across the world, a local coffee shop, etc. The beauty of it is the flexibility that it grants workers who may not be in the same 100 miles radius.
+It is a larger term that encompasses working from home.
+It can also refer to working from another space, whether that’s a shared workspace, from across the world, a local coffee shop, etc. The beauty of it is the flexibility.
+Workers who may not be in the same 100 miles radius can still work together.

 Remote work, whether from the home or any other space of choice, has been gaining traction for quite a few years and shows no signs of slowing down.
 Statistics on attitudes towards WFH practices and productivity promise encouraging results showing us that remote work is the future.